We are located in Ellensburg, Washington.

 Goat Care & Management

-• Disbudding: All kids are disbudded by 10 days old; we do not sell horned goats.
+- Disbudding: All kids are disbudded prior to 10 days old; we do not sell horned goats.

-• Dam-Raised Kids: We raise all kids on their dams for better health, manners, and temperament.
-Bottle babies are not available.
+- Dam-Raised Kids: We raise all kids on their dams for better health, manners, and temperament.
+Bottle babies are usually not available.

 Buyer Responsibilities